darshan-hpc/darshan/darshan-test/regression/README.txt

      profiling configuration hooks on a standard workstation)
    - workstation-ld-preload (for dynamic instrumentation via LD_PRELOAD on a standard workstation)
+   - cray-module-alcf-theta (for instrumentation using a Darshan Cray module on the Theta system @ ALCF only)
-   - cray-module-alcf (for static/dynamic instrumentation using a Darshan Cray module on Cray systems @ the ALCF only)
+   - cray-module-alcf-polaris (for instrumentation using a Darshan Cray module on the Polaris system @ ALCF only)
    - cray-module-nersc-perlmutter (for instrumentation using a Darshan Cray module on the Perlmutter system @ NERSC only)
    - cray-module-olcf-frontier (for instrumentation using a Darshan